onestardao/WFGY/TensionUniverse/BlackHole/Q014_bombieri_lang_conjecture.md

 ### 4.2 Bombieri-Lang as a low-tension principle

-At the effective layer, and for a fixed `Enc_j` in `Encoding_BL_Class`, we express the Bombieri-Lang conjecture as a low-tension principle.
+At the effective layer, and for a fixed `Enc_j` in `Encoding_BL_Class`, Bombieri-Lang can be expressed as a low-tension principle.

+If there exist TU style models of the arithmetic universe that admit `Enc_j`, and if those models provide world-representing states for varieties of general type, then in such models Bombieri-Lang corresponds to the following statement:

-> For varieties of general type in the actual arithmetic universe, there exist regular states that represent them inside TU and that keep Bombieri-Lang tension in a small, stable band across refinements for the chosen encoding `Enc_j`.
+> There exist regular states that represent general type varieties inside TU and that keep Bombieri-Lang tension in a small, stable band across refinements for the chosen encoding `Enc_j`.

 More concretely, for a given `Enc_j` there exist world-representing states `m_BL_true^(j)` and positive constants `epsilon_BL^(j)` and `k_0^(j)` such that for all `k >= k_0^(j)`: